will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 This isn't quite the same as the classical write skew constraint violation example, but it can still lead to a serialization anomaly.

-### Generalized View of Dependency-Based Anomalies

 A more general view of this class of anomalies is that they all arise when there exists some read-write dependencies between a set of transactions.
 From one perspective, we could say this is simply the case that occurs when the "read sets" and "write sets" of transactions intersect.
 This is not fully accurate, though.

 The model we describe above can help us to see why there are various quirks of default transaction isolation definitions and implementation that actually appear somewhat confusing or ad hoc when you examine them in more detail.
 For example, in classic snapshot isolation, write-conflicts force two transactions to conflict and one to abort if they both write to the same key.
 In theory, this behavior exists to prevent lost update anomalies.
 But, in reality, this is basically a very coarse-grained and conservative way of trying to prevent these anomalies.
 Really, what we care about is aborting a write that *depended* on a value read that was written by another transaction.
-Aborting write conflicts is just one way to prevent the particular special case that is "lost update" (i.e. when two transaction directly write to the same key), and that is also done in an overly conservative way e.g. if two transactions do no reads but write to the same key, there is no strict need to abort one of them, though they will be under standard snapshot isolation semantics.
+Aborting write conflicts is just one way to prevent the particular special case that is "lost update" (i.e. when two transaction directly write to the same key), and that is also done in an overly conservative way e.g. if two transactions do no reads but write to the same key, there is no strict need to abort either of them, though one of them must be aborted under standard snapshot isolation semantics.

 Similarly, there are workarounds in other models where a simple notion even of "read set/write set" conflicts is not precise enough.
 For example, in [A Critique of Snapshot Isolation](https://arxiv.org/abs/2405.18393), they make the simple but clever observation that detecting *read-write* conflicts (rather than *write-write*) is sufficient to make snapshot isolation serializable.
 But, even here, they have to add a particular special case for read-only transactions e.g.